The number of research institutes operated by the University of Chicago.

 Currently, the Federal Direct Loan program consists of two types of loans:

-- Federal Direct Unsubsidized Stafford Loan – a loan with a 5.41 percent fixed interest rate.
+- Federal Direct Unsubsidized Stafford Loan.
 The Free Application for Federal Student Aid (FAFSA) is the application required for this loan program.
 Graduate students may borrow up to $20,500 per academic year.

-- Federal Direct Graduate PLUS (GradPLUS) Loan – a credit-based loan with a 6.41 percent fixed interest rate.
+- Federal Direct Graduate PLUS (GradPLUS) Loan – a credit-based loan.
 Students must complete the FAFSA and pass a credit check to apply.
 Students may borrow up to their cost of attendance, minus all other awards.

 Federal Perkins Loan